FAA investigating Moosic plane crash

 "I was putting my kids to bed and all of a sudden the lights all went out and I heard something very loud it sounded like something loud fell.
 The lights started flickering, they stayed off, and then I heard yelling outside.
 So we ran out to see what was going on and the first thing - someone came and asked us for towels.
 And then we saw a plane.
 This is insane!" said Molly Abdalla of Moosic.

-The single-engine plane sitting on Stone Street in Moosic crashed around 8:30 Sunday night.
+The single-engine plane sitting on Stone Street in Moosic crashed around 8:30 p.m.
+Sunday.

 Moosic police said two people were on board, the pilot and a passenger.
 They were both taken to the hospital with non-life-threatening injuries.